zephyrhours/Hyperspectral-Object-Tracking-SiamBAG/README.md

 # Visualization Tracking Results

-**Video tracking results in some scenarios:**
+**Video tracking results in worker scenario:**

 https://user-images.githubusercontent.com/45682966/225011464-7e907999-2c1b-4b24-8c02-2d961f0d2e7e.mp4

-**Note that:** in this video, this dataset is worker scenario, where the red bounding box is SiamBAG tracker, the blue one is ground truth.
+**Note that:** in this video, the red bounding box is SiamBAG tracker, the blue one is ground truth.

 **GIF tracking results in some scenarios:**